-- NV is cheaper to install and operate than full mechanical plant
+- Is cheaper to install and operate than full mechanical plant

-- NV changes occupant’s expectations and gives them more control of their environment, which means that higher internal temperatures are often accepted in summer
+- Changes occupant’s expectations and gives them more control of their environment, which means that higher internal temperatures are often accepted in summer

-- NV offers free night cooling, reducing daytime temperatures
+- Offers free night cooling, reducing daytime temperatures

 BB101 states that designers must consider a passive approach to ventilation that designs out the need for mechanically operated systems.
 In fact, the Carbon Trust found that buildings with natural ventilation save an average of £30,000 per year.

 The RIBA estimates that schools spend more than £150m per year to heat and ventilate empty buildings, mostly due to complex building management systems that facilities managers have been unable to operate correctly.
 Instead of wasting money on buildings, wouldn’t it be better if our buildings worked for us?
 That is the true beauty of natural ventilation.
 Take for example a typical school classroom with 20 students.
 Every one of those emits heat, by exhaling air as well as the normal running around and disobedience one can expect from a schoolchild.
 We can safely assume that each one produces 70W of heat.
 Across 6 hours of occupancy in a typical day, that adds up to a lot of energy waste if it just passes through the ventilation system and is allowed to dissipate outside.
 However the thermal energy can be recovered during extraction to dramatically reduce heat loss.
 Ventive employs a patented technique called Passive Ventilation with Heat Recovery (PVHR™) that is the most effective way of recovering heat from exhaust air without mixing air supplies.

 Reduce carbon emissions